gjferrari/ORM-ecommerce-back-end/README.md

 This application is covered by the MIT license.

-## Contributing

-None

 ## Tests

-This program was tested using Insomnia: will provide video/animation of usage in second draft
+This program was tested using Insomnia: https://drive.google.com/file/d/17wUkVMtPxib8XarJEvrdmHDo9_ptc3eS/view

 ## Questions